-Do You Want to Acquire or Buy an Existing Private Business in California?
+How to Buy an Existing Private Business in California

-Buying a private business in California is not an easy task.
+Learn how to buy a private business in California.
+Buying an existing private business in California is not an easy task.
 You need to properly plan the acquisition and follow key steps in valuing and buying a business.

 Does it start with answering what Is your passion, hobby, or motivation?
 Yes, this is the first assessment that you need to do before you embark on making a deal.

 According to Wikipedia, an IRS Revenue Ruling includes how a law is to be interpreted and then applied to factual situations.
 That is, to keep the law consistent for all taxpayers, so taxpayers know or most likely will know how the IRS laws would be applied to their specific situation, these public administrative or revenue rulings are put into the public domain.

 IRS Revenue Ruling 59/60 concerns how a business should be valued when a set of facts are to be presented before the IRS and part of this ruling states that the value of a business must be considered when there is a motivated buyer and a motivated seller that wish to do a deal for the sale of a business.

 The word ‘motivated’ is such a critical word as it applies equally to a seller and a buyer.
 If the seller is motivated and the buyer is not, the deal will not get done.
 Equally, if the buyer is motivated and the seller is not, the deal will not get done.